Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

-The observation of a HOM dip of width $\sim \beta$, when sending two fractionally charged short pulses (temporal width $\ll \tau_\text{Th}$) can thus provide a direct proof of the anyonic statistics of these fractional charges.
-Experimentally, however, it is not yet possible to measure the noise from individual charges, and one has to resort to using a periodic signal.
+Two charges incident on both inputs of the QPC thus interfere up to times set by the thermal time scale, which explains the width of the HOM dip.
+The observation of such an HOM dip can thus provide a direct proof of the anyonic statistics of the incoming fractional charges.
 We now show how a realistic periodic voltage bias with frequency $\omega$, sending pulses of charge $q \, e$ (with non-integer $q$), can be used to observe the HOM dip of width $\sim \beta$.
 For illustrative purposes, we consider a periodic voltage $V(t)$ consisting of Lorentzian pulses, also known as levitons,~\cite{lee93,keeling06,dubois13,dubois13b} but the results are independent of the actual shape of the voltage potential, as long as the pulse width is small compared to $\beta$.
 We use the Floquet formalism, where the essential ingredients are the coefficients $p_l$, which correspond to the Fourier coefficients of the phase $\phi(t) = e^* \int_{-\infty}^t dt' V_{AC}(t')$ created by the AC part of the time-dependent voltage $V(t)$.
 The DC part of the voltage leads to a mean charge $q e$ injected per period, with $q=e^* V_{DC}/ \omega$.
-We consider that the voltages $V_{R}(t)$ and $V_{L}(t)$, which are applied on the right and left edge respectively, differ by a time-shift $\delta t$ only, so that
+We consider that the voltages $V_{R}(t)$ and $V_{L}(t)$, applied on the right and left edge respectively, differ by a time-shift $\delta t$ only, so that